jerrymannel/jerrymannel/README.md

 Hi there! 👋

 I'm an engineer fuelled by curiosity and a passion for solving problems.
-Currently, I'm contributing my skills to the tech team at DataNimbus.

 Here on GitHub, you'll get a glimpse into my coding adventures – from finished projects to those still in the works.
 Feel free to explore, connect, and share your insights!